Skip to content

 Offshore Trusts and UK Tax After the Non-Dom Reforms

-How the 6 April 2025 non-dom abolition changed offshore trusts: the end of protected settlement status, residence-based trust IHT, the FIG regime, the TRF and your restructuring options.
+Offshore trust UK tax after the 2025 non-dom reforms: the end of protected settlement status, residence based trust IHT, the FIG regime and the TRF explained.

 8 min read · Reviewed July 2026